chef-boneyard/openstack-model-t/README.md

 ## TODO
 - Write a cleanup recipe
 - Write up the ability to split out the db machine to another host "mysql -h blahblah"
+- Write up a openstack/horizon from SRC build, the ubuntu branded is ugly :(

 Keystone instance: